shellistic/WaveWiz/README.md

    Air, Fresh Water, Sea Water, Ice, Clay, Saturated Sand, Barium Titanate, Cold Rolled Steel, Purified Iron, Mu Metal, 2-81 Permalloy, Copper, Gold, Aluminum, Tungsten, Graphite, Diamond, Silicon, Glass, Kiln Dried Wood & PTFE (Teflon).

+Once a material has been given, the next prompt will ask you to specify the operating frequency the material is running at.
+The calculations then process, and return the relevant results.

+You can then chose to run another calculation by typing (Y)es, or, (N)o to quit the script (gracefully).

 ***
 *Please Note*